 Treatment for alcohol misuse and dependence usually includes group therapy, one or more types of counseling, and alcohol education.
 You also may need medicine.
 A 12-step program often is part of treatment and continues after treatment ends.

 Treatment doesn't just deal with alcohol.
 It will help you manage problems in your daily life so you don't have to depend on alcohol.
 You'll learn good reasons to quit drinking.

 Treatment helps you overcome dependence, but it doesn't happen all at once.
-Recovery from alcohol abuse or dependence—staying sober—is a lifelong process that takes commitment and effort.
+Recovery from alcohol misuse or dependence-staying sober-is a lifelong process that takes commitment and effort.

 Can you quit on your own?

-If you are abusing alcohol and are not dependent on it, you may be able to cut back or quit on your own.
+If you are misusing alcohol and are not dependent on it, you may be able to cut back or quit on your own.
 But most people need help when they quit drinking.